 Simulation in Motion-Nebraska (SIM-NE) – Spell out on first reference.
 Use SIM-NE on second reference.
 Four high-tech, customized trucks – stationed in Norfolk, Lincoln, Kearney and Scottsbluff – provide training opportunities on life-saving procedures for rural emergency medical providers and hospitals.
 Trucks deployed in the summer of 2017.

-Social media accounts (Twitter/Instagram/Facebook) – Go through Public Relations to develop new accounts.
-PR will help you assess your objective, audience and the amount of content it will take to maintain a long-term presence.
+Social media accounts (Twitter/Instagram/Facebook) – Go through the Department of Strategic Communications to develop new accounts.
+The communications department will help you assess your objective, audience and the amount of content it will take to maintain a long-term presence.
 Additional reminders:

 - Frequency of posts – Ideally, three- to four times a week on Twitter; one to two times a week on Facebook.